abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/nginx/baseline.md

 ---

-### Baseline testing with a static website on Nginx
+### Baseline testing with a static website on NGINX
-Perform baseline testing of Nginx on an **Azure Ubuntu Pro 24.04 LTS** virtual machine by deploying a custom static HTML page.
-This verifies that Nginx is correctly serving content on the Arm64 platform.
+Perform baseline testing of NGINX on an **Azure Ubuntu Pro 24.04 LTS** virtual machine by deploying a custom static HTML page.
+This verifies that NGINX is correctly serving content on the Arm64 platform.

 1. Create a Static Website Directory: